 6) There are two ways to learn the material: Absorption of any and all information, and just learning what is needed to pass the test.

 Some people who go for their ham licenses want to know all the information, regulations, theory, science and more that they can get their hands on, even though they don’t need it to take the FCC test.
 That’s not necessarily a bad thing.
 Most study aids focus on getting to know the answers so you can pass the test.
-Check No. 7 below for an idea if you want to learn more than test content.

 The good news about studying for the FCC ham radio exams is that approved and dedicated question pools are used by the radio clubs that administer the exams, so there is no secret about the questions you need to study.
 If you study all the questions and remember the correct answers, you’re well on your way to getting your ham license!
 The question pools in the public domain include the questions, answers to choose from, and the correct answers.
 It really isn’t rocket science.
 If you have a good memory, you might even be able to memorize all the correct answers.